michaeljoseph04/gis_intro/ReadMe.md

 ```
 collisions_join <- st_join(collisions_sf, neighborhoods, join = st_within)
 ```
-We can see the results of the join:
+We can see the results of the join, where the *x* and *y* variables of the *collisions* dataframe now have variables of the *neighborhoods* data joined to them:
 ```
 x        y OBJECTID PERIMETER            S_HOOD           ...
 1 -122.3329 47.70956      112  29413.55       Haller Lake ...